A Systematic Survey of Regularization and Normalization in GANs: Background and Three Perspectives of GANs Training

 Generator is a transportation map from $z$ to $p_g(x)$.
-In this section, we introduce the optimal transport and the optimal transport with regular term, which can lead to the form of Wasserstein GANs with gradient penalty \cite{gulrajani2017improved} (WGAN-GP) and Wasserstein GANs with Lipschitz penalty \cite{petzka2017regularization} (WGAN-LP), respectively.
-Wasserstein distance is the most popular distance in GANs and it corresponds to the optimal transport of the generator.
-To solve the dual problem of Wasserstein distance, Lipschitz continuity is introduced, which is the reason why gradient penalty and weight normalization technologies are proposed in the GANs training.
-The following is a more detailed description.
+In this section, we introduce the optimal transport and the optimal transport with regular term, which leads to the form of Wasserstein GANs with gradient penalty \cite{gulrajani2017improved} (WGAN-GP) and Wasserstein GANs with Lipschitz penalty \cite{petzka2017regularization} (WGAN-LP), respectively.
+Wasserstein distance is a popular and important distance in GANs and it corresponds to the optimal transport of the generator.
+To solve the dual problem of Wasserstein distance, Lipschitz continuity is introduced, which is the reason why gradient penalty and weight normalization techniques are proposed in the GANs training.

-Optimal transport \cite{bonnotte2013knothe} was proposed in the 18th century to minimize the transportation cost while preserving the measure quantities.
-Given the space with probability measures $(X,\mu)$ and $(Y,\upsilon)$, if there is a map $T:X\rightarrow Y$ which is measure-preserving, then for any $B\subset Y$, having:

-Writing the measure-preserving map as $T_*(\mu)=\upsilon$.
-For any $x\in X$ and $y\in Y$, the transportation distance can be defined as $c(x,y)$, then the total transportation cost is given by:

-In the 18th century, Monge proposed the Optimal Mass Transportation Map that corresponds to the smallest total transportation cost: $C(T)$.
-The transportation cost corresponding to the optimal transportation map is called the Wasserstein distance between probability measures $\mu$ and $\upsilon$:

-In 1940s, Kantorovich proved the existence and uniqueness of the solution for Monge problem \cite{kantorovich2006problem}, and according to the duality of linear programming, he obtained the Kantorovich-Rubinstein (KR) duality of Wasserstein distance: